 A detective does not give up and finds the culprit

-The unsolved cold case bothered a detective from the Los Angeles Police Department, who had the evidence retested in 2006.
-But still, he found no new clues.
+The unsolved cold case bothered a detective from the Los Angeles Police Department.
+So he had the evidence retested in 2006, but to no avail.

 He tried again twelve years later, in 2018.
 This time a fingerprint specialist was able to identify one of the prints.
 It belonged to a 51-year-old man named Edwin Hiatt.

 Hiatt had a police record.
-In 1985 -the same year of Barry’s murder- the then-18-year-old stole a car in Utah.
-And in 1997 he was arrested for beating his then-wife, attempting to strangle her, and threatening to burn the house down.
+In 1985 -the same year of Barry’s murder- the then-18-year-old Hiatt stole a car in Utah.
+And in 1997, he was arrested for beating his then-wife.
+He had tried to strangle her and had threatened to burn the house down.

-The police tracked Hiatt down through Facebook and Verizon.
+The police tracked Hiatt down through Facebook and Verizon, the telephone company.
 He was living in North Carolina.

 The police asked the FBI to keep him under surveillance.

-One day Hiatt drank a cup of coffee and smoked cigarettes in a public place.
-After he left, the FBI collected the disposable cup and the cigarette butts, and had them tested.
+One day, Hiatt drank a cup of coffee and smoked cigarettes in a public place.
+After he left, the FBI collected the disposable cup and the cigarette butts.
+They had them tested.